ggreer/geoff.greer.fm/resume/index.md

 ## Skills
 ---
 I am more than proficient in C, JavaScript, and Python.
-I also have experience with Bash, C++, Go, Java, Lua, Ruby, PHP, and Perl.
+I also have experience with Bash, C++, Go, Java, Lua, Ruby, PHP, Perl, and TypeScript.

 I know React, Django, and Node.js.
 In the past I have used Rails and Twisted Python.